breard-r/acmed/README.md

 ### How can I run ACMEd with systemd?

 An example service file is provided (see `contrib/acmed.service.example`).
 The file might need adjustments in order to work on your system (e.g. binary path, user, group, directories...), but it's probably a good starting point.

-### Is it suitable for beginners?

-It depends on your definition of a beginner.
-This software is intended to be used by system administrator with a certain knowledge of their environment.
-Furthermore, it is also expected to know the bases of the ACME protocol.
-Let's Encrypt wrote a nice article about [how it works](https://letsencrypt.org/how-it-works/).

 ### Why is RSA 2048 the default certificate key type?